 - I want to transfer into second year of a different programme next year.
 How do I do this?

 First year Arts students, you will find the second year transfer options available by subject in your First Year Registration Guide.
 If you meet the transfer eligibility requirements listed in the Registration Guide, you will have the option to register for second year of the different programme(s) when you log in to StudentWeb to register for second year.
 You do not need to apply for these transfers options.

 In the Bachelor of Science degree, you take four subjects in your first year, one of which is Mathematics.

 Students taking Engineering Science must also take Computer Science.
 Engineering Science cannot be combined with Biology.
-Data Science cannot be combined with Mathematical Physics or Critical Skills.
+Data Science cannot be combined with Mathematical Physics.

 After second year you can choose progress in either a Double Major (taking two subjects equally to degree level), or a Single Major, where you take two subjects in third year and after that, specialise in one subject.

 - I am a first year Science student.
 How many subjects will study in second year?